Camille Rasmussen: 2023

 Rasmussen competed the Doha World Cup where she won silver on vault behind Coline Devillard.
 In April she competed at the European Championships where she finished 35th in the all-around and 8th on vault.
 Later that month she finished 5th on vault at the Cairo World Cup.
 In May she became the senior Danish all-around champion.
 She next competed at the Paris Challenge Cup where she placed 5th on vault.
 She qualified to compete as an individual at 2023 World Artistic Gymnastics Championships at the 2023 European Artistic Gymnastics Championships earlier in the year.
 She finished 87th in the all-around and did not qualify for any event finals.

 2024

 Rasmussen started the 2024 season at the Cairo World Cup where she finished 8th on vault.
 The week after she competed at the Cottbus World Cup however she didn't qualify for any event finals.
 At this competition she fractured her fibula and had to pull out of the Baku World Cup and the Doha World Cup.
 In May she competed at the 2024 European Women's Artistic Gymnastics Championships where she placed 28th in the all-around and 6th on vault.

-She will be joining Long Island University in the 2024-2025 season.
+She joined Long Island University's NCAA gymnastics team in the 2024–2025 season.

-2025

-In January she got injured during the warm-up for her first college meet with Long Island University.
-The injury was severe enough to need surgery.
+NCAA gymnastics career

+2024-2025

+Rasmussen began attending Long Island University in the fall of 2024 and joined the LIU Sharks gymnastics program on a full-ride scholarship.
+During the warm-up for the first meet of the season she injured her ankle, and was out for the rest of the season.

+2025-2026

+Rasmussen made her collegiate debut on 10 January 2026 where she scored a 9.550 on uneven bars and a 9.450 on balance beam.
+On 7 February 2026 she made her collegiate debut on floor exercise where she scored a 9.525.
+On 6 March 2026 she made her collegiate debut on vault scoring a 8.900.